Xnuvers007/reforestation/README.md

 ⏰ Diperbarui pada:
-- WIB: Minggu, 20 Oktober 2024 10.00.47 UTC
+- WIB: Minggu, 20 Oktober 2024 10.34.23 UTC
-- WITA: Minggu, 20 Oktober 2024 11.00.47 UTC
+- WITA: Minggu, 20 Oktober 2024 11.34.23 UTC
-- WIT: Minggu, 20 Oktober 2024 12.00.47 UTC
+- WIT: Minggu, 20 Oktober 2024 12.34.23 UTC

 Kutipan Inspiratif:
-"Reading more books will only confuse you more and you will be dreaming about success instead of becoming successful yourself."
+"A stranger stabs you in the front, a friend stabs you in the back, a boyfriend stabs you in the heart, but best friends only poke each other with straws."

-Kategori: success
+Kategori: friendship